aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-save/save-in-the-plain-text-txt-format/_index.md

 title: Save in the Plain Text (.TXT) Format – Aspose.Words for .NET
 articleTitle: Save in the Plain Text (.TXT) Format
 linktitle: Save in the Plain Text (.TXT) Format
-description: "Work with various features supported when saving to Plain Text – TXT format."
+description: "Export to Plain Text – TXT format using various saving features."
 type: docs
 weight: 150
 url: /net/save-in-the-plain-text-txt-format/